 Jikoji offers an ongoing daily mediation practice as taught by our primary teacher Kobun Chino Otogawa Roshi.
 Additionally, senior students of Kobun are available to provide instruction in the practice of Zen meditation.

-The Jikoji community functions from the basic assumption that there are no membership requirements, that directors and officers govern in order to serve the affairs of the organization, and that consensus, mutual respect and compassion are the guiding principles of decision making.
+The Jikoji community functions from the basic assumption that there are no membership requirements and that directors and officers govern in order to serve the affairs of the organization.
+Consensus, mutual respect and compassion are the guiding principles of decision making.

 Additionally, we hold a fundamental commitment to care for the land and the habitat, seeking to create the least possible impact on the environment.
 We remember and respect the original native inhabitants and their relationship to the land.